Complexity Behind Elegant Simplicity

 Say for example, you have a car loan.
 That loan is part of your debt.
 But on the other side of your loan, that debt is an asset.
 It represents the payments (income from interest) you’re going to make as you pay off the loan.
 So whoever owns that debt asset expects income from it.
 Usually debt asset owners are shareholders in a bank ultimately.

 So at the transition, your debt goes away.
 You now have $0 debt.
 The debt asset owner expected, lets say, $6,000 in interest payments from you on that loan.
-At the transition, the debt asset owner gets 6000 NBR.
+At the transition, the debt asset owner gets 6000 NBR plus the amount of NBR equivalent to the outstanding balance owed on the loan.
 So the debt asset owner is fully-compensated.

 What’s more, those who have worked hard to amass whatever they own to this point will not have anything taken away from them.
 All productive assets will still be controlled by those who own them today.
 They will just be put in service in ways that yield the highest net benefit instead of the highest profit.